juanunix/alexa-steem_assistant/README.md

 Go to developer.amazon.com and set your endpoint to https://steem-assistant.herokuapp.com/steem_assistant !
 I'll pay for the hosting.
 All feedback is welcome!

 ### What is Steem Assistant?
-This is an early version of your personal Steem Assistant, a voice interface for steem blockchain, developed for Amazon Echo.
+This is an early version of your personal Steem Assistant, a voice interface for the steem blockchain, developed for Amazon Echo.

 ##### Wake command:
 - Alexa, use Steem